ThibautChoppy/MCStatsCompiler/README.md

 - ftp: use an ftp connection to a distant server
 - sftp: use an sftp connection to a distant server

 If you use the manual option, drop the files in the appropriate subfolders in the **data** folder (stats, usercache...).
 If you use other options, follow the instructions in the config.
-Note: the local mode is still WIP.

 ### (Cobblemon module only) 5a.
 Prepare output.xlsx
 If you intend on using the leaderboard feature of the Cobblemon module, you can optionally modify the **output.xlsx** file.
 Simply adapt the table to your desired number of players (for example, if you expect 20 players, you can for example have a 5x4 table or a 10x2 table).
 You can also change the title, the colors and other formatting elements.
 Just make sure to keep 3 Excel columns per leaderboard column, and start it in the cell B3 (see example in the image below).